wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Depending on the result of MSHR allocation, the cache controller either removes the request from its internal buffer on a success, or retains the request on an allocation failure.

+Note that checking for MSHR emptiness, rather than the current coherence state, is a necessary step to perform to avoid race condition.
+Otherwise, the flush may contend with other transactions that does not alter the visible coherence state, most notably, evictions.
+Imagine if a flush races with an eviction, then the eviction handling method will mistakenly think that the block has been evicted by an earlier eviction, and then turn to select a different eviction victim.

+If the request is already in the MSHR, then `removePendingRetry()` is called to decrement the register's pending retry counter.